White gods

-White gods is the belief that ancient cultures around the world were visited by white races in ancient times, and that they were known as "white gods".
+White gods is the pseudohistorical belief that ancient cultures around the world were visited by white races in ancient times, and that they were known as "white gods".

-Some authors have claimed that white missionaries or "gods" visited America before Christopher Columbus.
+Some authors have claimed that white missionaries or "gods" visited the Americas before Christopher Columbus.
 Authors usually quote from mythology and legends which discuss ancient gods such as Quetzalcoatl to conclude that the legends were actually based on Caucasians visiting those areas, and that the Caucasians were really the gods.

-Spanish chroniclers from the 16th century claimed that when the conquistadors led by Francisco Pizarro first encountered the Incas, they were greeted as gods, "Viracochas", because their lighter skin resembled their god named Viracocha.
-This story was first reported by Pedro Cieza de León (1553) and later by Pedro Sarmiento de Gamboa.
-Similar accounts by Spanish chroniclers (e.g. Juan de Betanzos) describe Viracocha as a "white god", often with a beard.
+This story was first reported in 1553 by Pedro Cieza de León, and later by Pedro Sarmiento de Gamboa.
+Similar accounts by Spanish chroniclers (such as Juan de Betanzos) describe Viracocha as a "white god", often with a beard.

 The first Spanish chroniclers from the 16th century, however, made no mention of any identification with Viracocha.
 The first to do so was Pedro Cieza de León in 1553.
 Similar accounts by Spanish chroniclers (e.g. Juan de Betanzos) describe Viracocha as a "white god", often with a beard.
-The whiteness of Viracocha is however not mentioned in the native authentic legends of the Incas.
+However, the whiteness of Viracocha is not mentioned in the native authentic legends of the Incas.
 Most modern scholars, therefore, had considered the "white god" story to be a post-conquest Spanish invention.